-There was a time when the selection of Brazilian films to watch on Netflix (outside Brazil) was very very small.
+There was a time when the selection of Brazilian films to watch on Netflix (outside Brazil) was extremely small.
 Today it’s a different story – Netflix has added a lot more Brazilian titles to its library.

-I’ve compiled 30 Brazilian films to watch on Netflix (UK) with a synopsis and a trailer.
+I’ve compiled 30 Brazilian films to watch on Netflix (UK) (plus 3 Brazilian Series) with a synopsis and a trailer.
 Although all of these films have English subtitles on Netflix, for some of them I couldn’t find subtitled trailers on YouTube, so I had to add the original trailer (good listening practice!).

 Here’s my list: